Date Set for the 2010 GORD October 23, 2009

 Kicking it into High Gear January 18, 2009

-Posted by AR Guide in Adventure Recreation, Events, Mountain Biking, Trail Running.Tags: bike shop, duathlon, Go Off Road Duathlon, GORD, Mountain Biking, mtb, multisport, Prescott
+Posted by Dave Of Prescott in Adventure Recreation, Events, Mountain Biking, Trail Running.Tags: bike shop, duathlon, Go Off Road Duathlon, GORD, Mountain Biking, mtb, multisport, Prescott

 Well with less than 60 days until the event, it seems as though things are getting fast and furious now.